Sometimes a person with dementia can lose their inhibitions and may behave in ways that others find embarrassing.

 - You are here: Losing inhibitions

-Losing inhibitions can include being rude, saying things that are socially inappropriate (eg commenting that someone is overweight), talking to strangers, undressing in public, and apparent sexual disinhibition (eg touching themselves inappropriately in public).
+Losing inhibitions can include being rude, saying things that aren’t appropriate (for example that someone is overweight), talking to strangers, undressing in public, and apparent sexual disinhibition (for example touching themselves inappropriately in public).

 This can be embarrassing and distressing for both the person with dementia and those around them.
 They may not understand that what they are doing is inappropriate.
 It is unlikely that they are being inappropriate on purpose.
-When addressing the situation, it is important to uphold the person's dignity and prevent unnecessary distress.
+Always respect the person and their dignity, and try not to cause them any distress.

-- the effects of specific types of dementia (some people with frontotemporal dementia experience a loss of inhibition because of damage to the frontal lobes in the brain)
+- certain causes of dementia and the area of the brain that is affected.
+For example, some people with frontotemporal dementia (FTD) lose inhibitions because of damage to the frontal lobes in the brain

-- needing the toilet (touching themselves) or being too hot (undressing)
+- needing the toilet (which may explain why they’re touching themselves) or being too hot (which may explain why they’re undressing)

 - boredom or wanting to talk to someone